heisdanielade/heisdanielade/README.md

 I'm a 19-year-old developer based in Poland, and I'm deeply enthusiastic about crafting innovative digital encounters.

+- Currently, I study Computer Science and Econometrics at the University of Zielona Góra.
 - Check out my [website](https://www.heisdanielade.com/) to learn more about me.
-- Explore my [gallery](https://www.heisdanielade/gallery/) where I share intriguing photos of the earth.
+- Explore my [gallery](https://www.heisdanielade.com/gallery/) where I share intriguing photos of the earth.

 ## 📦 Toolbox